Laser-induced topological phases in monolayer amorphous carbon

-While topology has traditionally only been considered in crystalline materials~\cite{FuKane2007,PoNatCommun2017}, recent work has also extended the scope of topology to amorphous materials~\cite{CorbaeEPL2023}.
+While taking into account the spatial symmetries of crystalline materials greatly simplifies the characterization of their topology~\cite{FuKane2007, PoNatCommun2017, SlagerPRX2017, bradlyn2017}, this should not overshadow the fact that those symmetries are not required, as a recent work has emphasized in amorphous materials~\cite{CorbaeEPL2023}.
 Importantly, amorphous solids are both abundant in nature and can be obtained in a vast diversity of materials, thus drastically extending the possibilities for topological physics.
 While amorphous materials lack translation symmetry, they are still characterized by a well-defined local atomic environment~\cite{zallen_physics_1998}, set by the chemistry of their atomic constituents.
-This local order is a key feature for topology~\cite{AgarwalaPRL2017,MitchellNP2018,PoyhonenNC2018,SahlbergPRR2020,YangAMPRL2019,CostaNL2019,MarsalPNAS2020,ZhouLSA2020,WangPRLStructural2021,CorbaePRB2021,LiPRLTyd2021,WangAMIPRL2022}.
-Experimental observations in mechanical~\cite{MitchellNP2018}, photonic~\cite{Liu2020,ZhouLSA2020,Jia2022}, and condensed matter platforms~\cite{CorbaeNatMater2023,CiocysNatComm2024} further confirm the role played by the local order.
+This local order is a key feature for topology~\cite{AgarwalaPRL2017,MitchellNP2018,PoyhonenNC2018,SahlbergPRR2020,YangAMPRL2019,CostaNL2019,MarsalPNAS2020,ZhouLSA2020,WangPRLStructural2021,CorbaePRB2021,LiPRLTyd2021,WangAMIPRL2022} and amorphousness enhances the diversity of achievable local environments~\cite{legallo2020}.
+Experimental observations in mechanical~\cite{MitchellNP2018}, photonic~\cite{Liu2020,ZhouLSA2020,Jia2022}, and condensed matter platforms~\cite{CorbaeNatMater2023,CiocysNatComm2024} further confirm the role played by local order.